berkeley-dsep-infra/datahub/docs/admins/howto/clusterswitch.md

 Create another PR to merge to `prod` and that deploy should work just fine.

+## Update log and billing sinks, BigQuery queries, etc.
+I would recommend searching GCP console for all occurrences of the old cluster name, and fixing any bits that might be left over.
+This should only take a few minutes, but should definitely be done.

 FIN!

 ## Deleting the old cluster